haihala/haihala.github.io/src/lib/posts/blog-meta.md

 At my job, I'm full stack / devops-y engineer which occasionally involves a lot of React.
 All cards on the table, I don't think there is a reason to use React as of today (2024-01-08).
-It's difficult to onboard, similtaneously in flux and behind the curve, hard to reason about (useEffect) and the insistence on being a library has made for one of the worst ecosystems ever if you consider the user count.
+It's difficult to onboard, simultaneously in flux and behind the curve, hard to reason about (useEffect) and the insistence on being a library has made for one of the worst ecosystems ever if you consider the user count.
 I've been trying to find a tool that better suits my purposes